run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 #### Inference Autoscaling

-Run:ai allows to autoscale a deployment using the following metrics:
+Run:ai allows to autoscale a Kubernetes deployment using the following metrics:

 1. Throughput (requests/second)
 2. Concurrency